30% of Americans are living with some form of chronic or severe pain.

 121 Americans die every day from an opioid overdose

 We have developed a gene therapy to target pain that is non-addictive, highly specific, and long-lasting.

 We were inspired by nature: there are humans that have a mutation in their genome that feel no pain whatsoever.
 We have imitated this process by utilizing a novel gene therapy to target pain.
 In our proof of concept, we have demonstrated our therapy increases pain tolerance and lowers pain levels.

 Founded in 2018, Navega Therapeutics Inc. is a preclinical stage company pursuing a radically different approach to treat chronic pain and tackle the opioid epidemic.
 Our gene therapy platform has the advantage of being highly specific and long-lasting, which has not been achieved by small molecules thus far.
 Our pipeline includes different types of pain to improve the quality of life of millions of patients.

-Ana Moreno is the co-founder and CEO of Navega Therapeutics.
-She is currently a PhD candidate in the Bioengineering Department at UCSD, where she spent the last four years developing the platform that enables Navega’s innovative approach.
+Ana Moreno is the founder and CEO of Navega Therapeutics.
+She obtained her Ph.D. from the Bioengineering Department at UCSD , where she spent the last four years developing the platform that enables Navega’s innovative approach.